Previous: The ‘Art of Thinking’ about Gender, Leicester Secular Hall, 3rd Feb, 7.30pm

 We are sadly seeing a (sometimes vitriolic) cultural clash as people who are adopting the ‘social construction’ view can be seen as ‘Trans exclusionary’ or ‘Transphobes.’
 People who are adopting the ‘gender is a feeling’ view can be seen as as insulting, offending or harming the rights of women or gays.

-On the one hand, from a feminist viewpoint, gender is often described as a set of socially constructed roles dictating how men and women should present and live their lives.
-In their view these need to be challenged.
-They would argue that women or men regardless of their biological sex should have equal opportunities to live, work and dress as they wish, without the imposition of socially constructed expectations of what a man and woman should be.
+Originating from feminist viewpoint, gender is often described as a set of socially constructed roles dictating how men and women should present and live their lives.
+In this view these need to be challenged.
+The argument would be that women or men regardless of their biological sex should have equal opportunities to live, work and dress as they wish, without the imposition of socially constructed expectations of what a man and woman should be.

 Both of these viewpoints see gender as being fluid and on a spectrum.
 However do we need to stand back and look at how and why these viewpoints clash, without demonisation of the alternative viewpoints, in order to bring everyone into the conversation?